Sonali020200/Expenses-Tracker/README.md

 # Expenses-Tracker

 This Expense Tracker web application allows users to track their income and expenses.
-It is built using React with Redux for global state management and Chakra UI for styling.
+It is built using React with Redux for global state management and Tailwind CSS for styling.

 ## Preview